Srinath (Kannada actor): Early life

-Narayana Swamy was born on 28 December 1943 to Ramaswamy Shastri and Lalita in Mysore, in the Kingdom of Mysore of India.
+Narayana Swamy was born on 28 December 1944 to Ramaswamy Shastri and Lalita in Mysore, in the Kingdom of Mysore of India.
 Initially, he acted in amateur plays and practiced cinematography in Occupational Institute in Bangalore.
 He entered films with a small role in the Kannada movie Lagna Pathrike.
 After that, he got a chance to play the main role in a film called Madhura Milana and his name was changed to Srinath.
 In 1975 the stupendous success of the cult movie Shubhamangala by Puttanna Kanagal made him a popular hero in Kannada cinema.

 Career

 Film and television

 Srinath has acted in over 350 films.
-Shubhamangala (ಶುಭ ಮಂಗಳ) is his biggest hit.
-He has won the State award as best actor for Sri Raghavendra Vaibhava' and the Filmfare award for Besuge (ಬೆಸುಗೆ).
-In 1982 he had produced Maanasa Sarovara (ಮಾನಸ ಸರೋವರ) for his mentor Puttanna Kanagal.
+Shubhamangala is his biggest hit.
+He has won the State award as best actor for Sri Raghavendra Vaibhava' and the Filmfare award for Besuge.
+In 1982 he had produced Maanasa Sarovara for his mentor Puttanna Kanagal.
 Srinath was also preparing to direct a Kannada movie.
 He formed a popular pair with top actress Manjula with whom he acted in a record 35 films during the 1970s and 80s.

-Srinath was the Vice President of the Udaya TV Kannada Channel and hosted the Game Show Adarsha Dampatigalu (ಆದರ್ಶ ದಂಪತಿಗಳು).
+Srinath was the Vice President of the Udaya TV Kannada Channel and hosted the Game Show Adarsha Dampatigalu.
 He still continues to act in films and TV serials.